 to shape the future of fine jewelry.
 Using direct precious metal 3D printing technology, they produce fine jewelry designs a hand could not have crafted.
 Their collections are directly 3D printed in 18ct gold or silver.
 Fine powder is melted together layer by layer with a precise laser.
 Each piece is then carefully finished by their experienced goldsmiths in their workshop in Vienna.

-‘Jewellery is the smallest form of architecture.
+‘Jewelry is the smallest form of architecture.
 It is only by thinking in multiple dimensions that we can create designs simultaneously impossibly complex, yet effortlessly simple.’
-Marie Boltenstern, Managing Director & Head of Design, is pioneering the design of directly 3D-printed precious metal jewellery.
+Marie Boltenstern, Managing Director & Head of Design, is pioneering the design of directly 3D-printed precious metal jewelry.
 Having trained as an architect, Marie is passionate about coding 3D shapes and bringing complex geometry to reality.
 Her latest innovative collection, Embrace, won the industry leading TCT 3D printing award.
 We sat down with Marie to find out more about her brand.

 How did Boltenstern begin?

 I am an Austrian-born Designer who holds a Master’s Degree in Architecture from the Berlin University of Technology and a Master’s Degree in Emergent Technologies from the Architectural Association in London.
-While studying, I became intrigued by the possibilities of representing geometric and natural structures in intricate fine jewellery designs.
+While studying, I became intrigued by the possibilities of representing geometric and natural structures in intricate fine jewelry designs.

-Have you always been interested in jewellery?
+Have you always been interested in jewelry?